2393494020/2393494020.github.io/docs/en/vocabulary.md

   to get enough food or money to stay alive, but no more

+- diagnosis

+  a judgement about what a particular illness or problem is, made after examing it
+  eg.
+  When we get the results of your blood tests, I should be able to give you a clear diagnosis.

+- oxygen
 - psychological
 - special | particular | peculiar